udacity/create-your-own-adventure/english/use-the-fork-luke/use-the-fork.md

 the figure inches closer to you.
 You begin to realize that the the being is none other than Man-Bear-Pig!

-You scream out of fright, and notice the reflection of the hippy holding a large a blue fork in the mirror next to you, even though there is no one else in the room!
+You scream out of fright, and notice the reflection of the hippy holding a large blue fork in the mirror next to you, even though there is no one else in the room!
 He gestures for you to reach towards the mirror!